dB: What is a decibel?

 The sone is derived from psychophysical measurements which involved volunteers adjusting sounds until they judge them to be twice as loud.
 This allows one to relate perceived loudness to phons.
 A sone is defined to be equal to 40 phons.
 Experimentally it was found that a 10 dB increase in sound level corresponds approximately to a perceived doubling of loudness.
 So that approximation is used in the definition of the phon: 0.5 sone = 30 phon, 1 sone = 40 phon, 2 sone = 50 phon, 4 sone = 60 phon, etc.

 Wouldn't it be great to be able to convert from dB (which can be measured by an instrument) to sones (which approximate loudness as perceived by people)?
 This is usually done using tables that you can find in acoustics handbooks.
 However, if you don't mind a rather crude approximation, you can say that the A weighting curve approximates the human frequency response at low to moderate sound levels, so dB(A) is very roughly the same as phons.
-Then use the logarithmic relation between sones and phons described above.
+Then one can use the logarithmic relation between sones and phons described above.

 absolute voltage level = 20 log (V/Vref)